IsmaelMartinez/model-selector/docs/usage.md

 ## Offline Usage

-The Model Selector works completely offline once installed as a PWA, ensuring your queries remain private and the tool is always available.
+The AI Model Advisor works completely offline once installed as a PWA, ensuring your queries remain private and the tool is always available.